basil-dsouza/parish-registry/README.md

 + Steps to perform disaster recovery should be minimal and well documented
 ## Detailed Requirements
 1. Access Control
     1. Any changes to main data store should be via authenticated and authorized users
     1. Mechanism to grant and revoke access to users
 1. Backup - Regular Backup of all entered data (periodic or based on data entry)
 1. Primary Demographics data (Registration Data)
     1. Migration of existing data from Excel
     1. Optional - Automated entry of existing filled paper forms
     1. Data Entry Form for new entries
         1. Suitable validation of data entered
              + Format: Email, Date format, Telephone numbers, Post Code
              + Relational:
                  + No contact details (phone/email) for under 18s (or under 16s?)
                  + Check against existing emails
                  + (Optional) Address validity
-    1. (Optional) Match to existing data?
+        1. (Optional) Match to existing data against demographics but also Sacrements
 1. Sacrements
     1. Data Entry - See specific sacrements for the fields required
     1. Data Linkage - Based on sacrement, combine with general demographic data
     1. Optional - Generate Certificates - Not yet sure if this is feasible
     1. Sacrements - Baptism
         1. Data Entry Fields:
             + TODO - Capture from paper form
     1. Sacrements - First Holy Communion
         1. Data Entry Fields:
             + TODO - Capture from paper form
     1. Sacrements - Confirmation
         1. Data Entry Fields:
             + TODO - Capture from paper form
     1. Sacrements - Marriage
         1. Data Entry Fields:
             + TODO - Capture from paper form
     1. Deaths
         1. Data Entry Fields:
             + TODO - Capture from paper form
 1. Public Registration Form
     1. Public users can register via a form on the main website
     1. But data should go to a "proposed" list to be reviewed
 # Proposed Solution Architecture
     This section is still work in progress
 ## Technologies